Diamond Jenness: Retirement years (1948–1969)

 During his retirement, Jenness continued to travel, research, and publish.
-(See Through Darkening Spectacles, Table 2, p.
-364 for a complete table of locations visited.)
-He also taught courses at universities, such as the University of British Columbia (1951) and McGill (1955), on arctic ethnology and archaeology.
+He also taught courses at universities, such as the University of British Columbia (1951) and McGill University (1955), on Arctic ethnology and archaeology.

-From 1949 until his death in 1969, Jenness published more than two dozen writings, including the monographs: The Corn Goddess and other tales from Indian Canada (1956), Dawn in Arctic Alaska (1957) a popular account of the one year (1913 to 1914) he spent among the Inupiat of Northern Alaska, The Economics of Cypress (1962), and four scholarly reports on Eskimo Administration in Alaska, Canada, Labrador, and Greenland, plus a fifth report providing an analysis and overview of the four government systems (published between 1962 and 1968 by the Arctic Institute of North America).
-He was able to complete these writings due to an award from the Guggenheim Foundation to further “whatever scholarly purposes he deemed fit,” an award that amounted to more than two and half times his annual pension from the Canadian government.
-When health prevented him from escaping Canada's bitter winters, he commenced writing his memoir, a project which his son, Stuart Edward Jenness, “completed” and published in 2008 under the title Through Darkening Spectacles.
+From 1949 until his death in 1969, Jenness published more than two dozen writings, including the monographs: The Corn Goddess and other tales from Indian Canada (1956), Dawn in Arctic Alaska (1957) a popular account of the one year (1913 to 1914) he spent among the Iñupiat of Arctic Alaska, The Economics of Cypress (1962), and four scholarly reports on Eskimo Administration in Alaska, Canada, Labrador, and Greenland, plus a fifth report providing an analysis and overview of the four government systems (published between 1962 and 1968 by the Arctic Institute of North America).
+He was able to complete these writings due to Guggenheim Fellowship award given in 1953 to further "whatever scholarly purposes he deemed fit," an award that amounted to more than two and half times his annual pension from the Canadian government.
+When health prevented him from escaping Canada's bitter winters, he commenced writing his memoir, a project which his son, Stuart Edward Jenness, "completed" and published in 2008 under the title Through Darkening Spectacles.

 Role in applied anthropology

-Jenness entered the field of anthropology at its outset and was able to study cultures that had experienced little or no previous interaction with “white” people.
+Jenness entered the field of anthropology at its outset and was able to study cultures that had experienced little or no previous interaction with "white" people.
 He began his career engaging in the early traditional fields: ethnology, linguistics, physical (biological), and archaeology.
 But as he noticed the decline in the morale, economics and health of Canada's indigenous peoples, he shifted his attention towards applied anthropology.
-Richling, who spent over two decades studying the professional life of Jenness, writes, “Jenness's interest in Indian affairs deepened in the thirties out of concern for the worsening crisis among Native peoples wrought by the Depression and the effects of a long-outmoded government policy of ‘Bible and Plough’.”
+Richling, who spent over two decades studying the professional life of Jenness, writes, "Jenness's interest in Indian affairs deepened in the thirties out of concern for the worsening crisis among Native peoples wrought by the Great Depression and the effects of a long-outmoded government policy of 'Bible and Plough'."